By Fiona Ingham, House of Color consultant

-The make-up worn will also need a review.
+The makeup worn will also need a review.
 For example my warm toned peach blusher now needs to be more strongly applied and a bronzer is invaluable to add good color.
 When we have less natural color in our hair we may need more color in our faces if we want to avoid that washed out look!

 Contrast in our coloring, whatever that may be, makes us to look good and contrast tends to diminish as we grow older, so a vibrant lipstick suited to our individual skintones can be our greatest ally.
 This suggestion often comes as a huge surprise to clients who expect that a paler shade of lipstick will work better as they age or their hair goes grey.

 A whiter shade of pale on the lips, be it pink or peach is best left to the young or maybe enjoyed at a sixties themed party!
 A warning!
 Do beware of that allegedly one size fits all, soft brownish pink, almost invisible lipstick (often given as a free sample!) which in my experience is the default choice of the British woman unsure about what truly suits them!

 If you feel you look drab with silver hair it’s often just a matter of revamping the total image.
 How best to work our style, colors and the trends which work for us does change over time, so a wardrobe review and detox can work wonders!

 If your choice is to go gorgeously gray, you have the most wonderful opportunity to have fun, project your individuality, find new ways to wear your gray hair and enjoy what works best for you in the current fashion climate.

 How women with silver hair can look gorgeous – checklist

 - Natural silver hair can look stunning, especially if you work with your skin tone and understand what color season you are for clothing and makeup.
 That way you can experiment with different colors of clothing knowing they will suit you.
 For more on this, check out our article on color analysis.